Saurav-Navdhare/ShowTicket/README.md

-# CinemaTicket-Blockchain 🎟️🎬🎥
+# ShowTicket-Blockchain 🎟️🎬🎥

-Cinema is an innovative ticketing app that uses blockchain technology to offer you a unique experience.
-You can select your seat and buy movie tickets at your nearest Cinema Theatre.
-Cinema brings you transparency in every transaction.
+ShowTicket is an innovative ticketing app that uses blockchain technology to offer you a unique experience.
+You can select your seat and buy show tickets.
+ShowTicket brings you transparency in every transaction.
 In addition, ReactJS integration and MetaMask wallet ensure an attractive user interface and secure transactions.

 ## Setting Up